 LAUNCH THE RENEWAL >>

-Before beginning a Final Report, organizations whose total project expenses have either increased or decreased by 20% or whose services have differed significantly from those proposed in the Fiscal 2014 Application or Renewal must submit written requests to revise those services using the Scope of Service Request for Revision form.
-The signed and completed form, which should be emailed or mailed to your Program Specialist, can be found below.
-Contact your Program Specialist as soon as possible if you think your organization might need to submit a Request for Revision.
+If your project’s expenses have changed by 20% or your organization’s actual services have differed significantly from those proposed in the Fiscal 2015 Application, your organization must submit written requests to revise those services using the Scope of Service Request for Revision form as soon as possible.
+The signed and completed form, which should be mailed or emailed to your Program Specialist, can be found below.
+Contact your Program Specialist if you think your organization might need to submit a Request for Revision.

 Scope of Service Request for Revision

-Download and review the documents below before beginning the reporting process: the Final Report Instructions explain the level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Final Report Checklist itemizes the materials required for your submission to be considered complete; and the Blank Final Report provides printable screenshots of each section of the online form.
+Download and review the Fiscal 2014 Final Report materials below to get a sense of the current process and reporting requirements: the Reporting Instructions explain the level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Reporting Checklist itemizes the materials required for your submission to be considered complete; and the Blank Final Report provides printable screenshots of each section of the online form.

 LAUNCH THE FINAL REPORT >>